 - Contests and giveaways: Let the influencer share a giveaway with their followers.

-- Discount codes: Provide a unique code to the influencer to share with the audience for discounts.
+- Discount codes: Provide a unique coupon code or discount code to the influencer to share with the audience for discounts.

-- Affiliates: Provide a unique code to the influencer.
+- Affiliates: Provide a unique coupon code or promo code to the influencer.
 For every sale they drive, they get a percentage of the amount.